telefonicaid/fiware-glancesync/README.rst

  # if true, ignore public images of other tenants.
 That is, an image is upload
  # even when a image with the same name and content exist in the regional
  # server, if this image is not owned by the tenant specified in the credential.
- # Usually, it is convenience to set this value a True.
+ # Usually, it is convenience to set this value to True.
 It some images were
  # owned by other tenants, a better option is to change their owner.
  only_tenant_images = True